biesbjerg/ngx-translate-extract/README.md

 Options:
   -d, --dir [DIR]        Directory path you would like to extract strings from  (Default is current directory) -o, --output [DIR]     Directory path you would like to save extracted
-                         strings  (Default is Default is current directory) -f, --format [VALUE]   Output format.
-VALUE must be either [json|pot]  (Default is json) -m, --merge [BOOLEAN]  Merge extracted strings with existing file if it exists  (Default is true)
+                         strings  (Default is current directory) -f, --format [VALUE]   Output format.
+VALUE must be either [json|pot]  (Default is json) -r, --replace BOOLEAN  Replace the contents of output file if it exists (merging by default)
   -c, --clean BOOLEAN    Remove unused keys when merging -h, --help             Display help and usage details
 ```